robbiemurphy7/note-taker/README.md

 # Note Taker

 ## Purpose
-The Note Taker application provides a user the ability to
+The Note Taker application provides a user with the ability to write and save notes utilzing the awesome power of Express.js on the back end.

 ## Built With
 * HTML